 - data showing that all doses specified in the instruction have been administered for at least two weeks and that no more than 270 days have elapsed since the date of the last dose in the primary vaccination scheme, or data showing that a booster dose after completion of the primary vaccination scheme was administered;

 - the brand name and name of the manufacturer or trade license holder of each vaccine administered.
 If one of the two names is not mentioned, the lot number must also be mentioned;

 - the date of administration of each dose of vaccine that was administered or the total number of doses and the name of the last vaccine that was administered, as well as the date of the last administration;

 - the name of the country, province or region where the vaccination certificate was issued;

 2) If you live in Indonesia or East Timor and you are registered at the Embassy in Jakarta, you can also pre-register for vaccination during a stay in Belgium.
 The spouse or partner of foreign nationality and adult children of foreign nationality of a registered Belgian living under the same roof (as stated in the National Register) will have access to vaccination under the same conditions as the Belgian citizen.

-The vaccinations take place in the Military Hospital in Brussels (Neder-over-Heembeek) and are free of charge.
+The vaccination (primary vaccination or booster) take place in the Military Hospital in Brussels (Neder-over-Heembeek) and are free of charge.